tonymacx86PRO/point-e-webui/README.md

 Q: If I have an error `ModuleNotFoundError`, what I need to do?

 A: Try run `pip install -r requirements.txt` again.
 The fact is that if a new version of the script requires some kind of library, you must install it.

+Q: Where are my results saved?

+A: In the outputs/ folder there are two folders, one model created by text and the other by images.

+Q: What are the files inside the outputs folder?

+A: The first file is a *.ply file with a point cloud The second file is a *.ply file with a mesh
+The third file is a *.obj file, the same with a mesh only converted from *.ply